-The Eclipse Supervisory Control Toolkit (ESCT) project provides a toolkit for the development of supervisory controllers in the MBSE paradigm.
-The toolkit has a strong focus on model-based design, supervisory controller synthesis, and industrial applicability, for example to cyber physical systems.
+The Eclipse ESCET project provides a toolkit for the development of supervisory controllers.
+The toolkit has a strong focus on model-based design, supervisory controller synthesis, and industrial applicability, for example to cyber-physical systems.
 The toolkit supports the entire development process of (supervisory) controllers, from modeling, supervisory controller synthesis, simulation-based validation and visualization, and formal verification, to real-time testing and implementation.

 For more information, visit the Eclipse ESCET website.